DrShaimaaAli/CloudThresholdBook/Content/Ch2-TheBasics.md

 # **Chapter 2: The Basics**

-**Abstract**
-In this chapter we&#39;ll discuss the concept of virtualization that allowed cloud computing to happen and we&#39;ll work with basic virutalized compute and storage resources !

 # 2.1 Learning Outcomes
 By the end of this chapter, the reader should be able to:
 - Recognize the underlying technologies that made access to cloud services possible